Akashsharma211/Pause-Distraction-v1.0/README.md

 Step 1: The Setup

-Download the source code or ensure you have these files in a folder named FocusExtension:
+Download the source code or ensure you have these files in a folder named PauseDistraction:

 manifest.json